 Want to make your own nut butters?
 Then keep reading.

 Unless you’re living under a rock, you know that nut butters are suddenly all the rage.
-My favorite model for nut butters is the powerful 720 Watt Cuisinart DFP-14BCNY Food Processor (check pricing on Amazon).
+My favorite model for nut butters is the powerful 720 Watt Cuisinart DFP-14BCNY Food Processor (check pricing at Amazon).

 Jars of cashew nut butter, almond butter, and coconut butter (just to name a few) are gracing our grocery store shelves left and right.